Development Environment with VSCode Debugging

 Volumes

-The entire project directory is mounted at /app in the container, so any changes you make to the code will be immediately available inside the container.
+The project directory is mounted into the container, so any changes you make to the code are immediately available inside the running services.